Virginia Homemaker/Companion Annual Training

 Course Topics

-• Identify the bloodborne pathogens and describe their modes of transmission
+• Understand common pathogens and their modes of transmission

 Course Description